 Extra reserves of stamina may be required if you venture out on a particularly choppy day, but establish your paddling rhythm, watch the current, and away you go!

 If you’re heading overseas for some canoe or kayak-based activities, make sure you’re covered for all that you do.
-Our Sports Travel Insurance policy covers a wide range of sports on and off the water.
+Our Sports Travel Insurance policy covers a wide range of sports on and off the water with policies such as Kayaking Insurance and Canoeing Insurance.